Sustainable development and the ski area

 Heat recovery

-• Creating quiet zones for the black grouse.
+- Creating quiet areas for black grouse.

 At the end of the 3-year project, all ski areas in the French Alps will benefit from the feedback from the actions carried out with the Val Cenis ski area.